 Even more problematic from a civil liberties and due process perspective, this presumption is irrebuttable, and thus no presumption at all.
 The Commission provides no meaningful appeal process to aggrieved car owners.
-For as long as we are aware, the Commission's consideration of appeals has consisted solely of checking the NADA figure to make sure no clerical mistake was made by the local assessor in setting the tax.
+The Commission's consideration of appeals consists solely of checking the NADA figure to make sure no clerical mistake was made by the local assessor in setting the tax.
 Thus, adjustments are made only when an incorrect NADA car value was inadvertently imposed, not when the taxpayer challenges the NADA figure itself based on, for example, local selling conditions.